X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Method and physical assumptions

 where $n$ is the normalization and $v_{\rm mag}$ is the velocity magnitude drawn from the Maxwellian distribution.
 The distribution of the kick directions is isotropic.

-For NSs formed via iron core collapse, the kicks are rescaled using (1-$f_{\rm fb}$), where $f_{\rm fb}$ is the fall-back fraction which is the fraction of the stellar material that is not driven away by the SN explosion and falls back on the newly formed CO.
-When the SN mechanism follows the prescription from \citet{2012ApJ...749...91F}, the fall-back fraction for NSs is $f_{\rm fb} < 1.0$ (however, for NSs from electron-capture SN, $f_{\rm fb}=0$).
-When the SN mechanism follows the prescription from \citet{2020MNRAS.499.2803P}, it is assumed that there is no fall-back on the NS \citep[$f_{\rm fb}=0.0$;][]{2022arXiv220205892F}.
-For BH formation, we study three prescriptions for natal asymmetric kicks to calculate the BH kick normalization ($n$): \begin{enumerate} \item The natal kicks are normalized by the mass of the created BH using the following normalization,
+We study three prescriptions for natal asymmetric kicks to calculate the kick normalization ($n$): (\textit{i}) The natal kicks are normalized by the mass of the created BH using the following normalization,

 where $1.4$~M$_{\odot}$ represents the mass of a typical NS and $M_{\rm BH}$ is the BH mass.
-With increasing BH masses, the imparted kicks are weaker. \item The natal kicks are normalized by the fall-back fraction using the following normalization,
+With increasing BH masses, the imparted kicks are weaker. \boldred{The NS kicks are not rescaled.} (\textit{ii}) The natal kicks are normalized by the fall-back fraction using the following normalization,

-where $f_{\rm fb}$ is the fall-back fraction.
+where $f_{\rm fb}$ is the fall-back fraction, which is the fraction of the stellar material that is not driven away by the SN explosion and falls back on the newly formed CO.
 Following the \citet{2020MNRAS.499.2803P} mechanism, $f_{\rm fb}=1.0$ for all BHs.
-Following the \citet{2012ApJ...749...91F} mechanism, $f_{\rm fb}=1.0$ for stellar core masses (of the pre-collapse star) greater than $11$~M$_{\odot}$ and for masses lower than $11.0$~M$_{\odot}$, $f_{\rm fb} < 1.0$. \item The natal kicks are not normalized ($f_{\rm fb}=0$, therefore, $n=1$).
-Hence, the BHs receive high kicks, similar to those imparted to NSs. \end{enumerate}
+Following the \citet{2012ApJ...749...91F} mechanism, $f_{\rm fb}=1.0$ for stellar core masses (of the pre-collapse star) greater than $11$~M$_{\odot}$ and for masses lower than $11.0$~M$_{\odot}$, $f_{\rm fb} < 1.0$. \boldred{Hence, whenever $f_{\rm fb} = 1.0$, there is no baryonic mass loss considered, while still accounting for neutrino losses \citep[which is capped at 0.5~M$_{\odot}$][]{2023ApJS..264...45F}.} \boldred{For NSs, when the SN mechanism follows the prescription from \citet{2012ApJ...749...91F}, the fall-back fraction for NSs is $f_{\rm fb} < 1.0$ (however, for NSs from electron-capture SN, $f_{\rm fb}=0$).
+When the SN mechanism follows the prescription from \citet{2020MNRAS.499.2803P}, it is assumed that there is no fall-back on the NS \citep[$f_{\rm fb}=0.0$;][]{2023ApJS..264...45F}.} (\textit{iii}) The natal kicks are not normalized for BHs ($f_{\rm fb}=0$, therefore, $n=1$).
+Hence, the BHs receive \boldgreen{strong} kicks.
+Neutron star kicks are normalized using the fall-back fraction.